 - Audited at regular intervals.
 When employees are held responsible for incorrect data being entered into the system, that is when things will fall into place.

 Data forms a vital portion of the company’s success factor.
-As an employee, you are equally responsible for the success.
-Taking care of the data and its integrity becomes your duty.
-These tips should be able to guide you in the right direction.
+We hope these tips should be able to guide you in the right direction to improve data integrity.